 Ingredients

-- 2 thick slices of day old bread sourdough works well with crusts removed and cut into cubes
+- 2 thick slices of day old bread crusts removed and cubed

 - 3 garlic cloves chopped

-- 2 tablespoon Sherry vinegar or red wine vinegar if sherry vinegar is hard to come by
+- 2 tablespoon sherry vinegar or red wine vinegar

 - 1 teaspoon ground cumin